Canton, Baltimore: 1828-1966

-1966-present
+1966–present

 As a part of the urban renewal highway plan for Baltimore City, in January 1966 the Baltimore City Council passed a condemnation bill for the construction of I-83 along the Boston Street, which would have cut the neighborhood off from the waterfront.

 By 1960, in hopes of making irreversible progress toward that goal, Baltimore City demolishes 215 houses between Boston and Elliott Streets and Linwood and Lakewood Avenues.
 Gloria Aull and Barbara Mikulski starts the Southeast Council Against the Road (SCAR) to protest construction of the East-West Expressway through Canton, Fells Point, Federal Hill, and other communities.
 Mikulski is elected to the City Council in 1971, and this effort to stop the highway is ultimately successful.

 In 1980, the Canton Historic District is added to the National Register of Historic Places.
-And later that year, the statue of John O'Donnell that was later removed was installed, after Baltimore City paid local artist Tilden Streett $20,000 for the commission.
+Later that year, the statue of John O'Donnell that was later removed was installed, after Baltimore City paid local artist Tilden Streett $20,000 for the commission.

 Starting with the Anchorage Townhouses in 1984 and continuing through the 2000s, as industry moved out, new housing and marinas have been developed along the waterfront and gentrification of the existing housing has occurred further inland.
 In 1990, Canton Waterfront Park and the Korean War Memorial are dedicated, replacing a railroad yard and cargo pier, closed many years prior, of which a car float is the only remaining structure.
 The Korean War Memorial incorrectly shows the border of North and South Korea at the 38th parallel instead of the DMZ, but the designer of the map, Dr. Randall Beirne of UMB, declines to correct the error.

 Canton's role in resisting integration and public housing in the 20th century was well-documented, up to a 1992 public meeting that shut down plans to add an affordable housing project after over 700 residents "shout down City officials" presenting the proposal.
-A highly circulated flier before the event claimed untruthfully that the city was building a “high rise housing project” that would “destroy your property value and fill Highlandtown with the drugs, crime, and violence.”
+A highly circulated flier before the event claimed untruthfully that the city was building a "high rise housing project" that would "destroy your property value and fill Highlandtown with the drugs, crime, and violence."

+Urban renewal continued in the 21st century, with the demolition of a former oil refinery operated by ExxonMobil.
+The site of the oil refinery has been home to The Shops at Canton Crossing since October 2013, anchored by Target, Harris Teeter, Kneads, and Wonder Food Hall.
 Canton is home to a section of the planned Red Line along Boston Street to when it would turn North toward Hopkins Bayview.
 Development along the path of the proposed line, after it is shut down by Governor Larry Hogan in 2015, has left the future path of the Red Line unclear (as of July 2024) after its revival in 2023.